Corporate Governance Disclosures

 9. Maintain Governance Structures and Processes that are fit for Purpose and Support Good Decision Making by the Board

-The Board currently comprises one Executive Director and one independent non-executive director.
-As the Company grows the Board will actively consider adding an additional independent Non-Executive Director however for now the Board considers its composition appropriate given the size of the company, its revenues and profitability.
+The Board currently comprises one Executive Director and two independent non-executive directors.
+As the Company grows the Board will actively consider adding additional independent Non-Executive Directors however for now the Board considers its composition appropriate given the size of the company, its revenues and profitability.

 The names of the directors with their titles and biographical details are set out under Board of Directors section given under AIM Rule 26 Disclosures.
 The Chairman is responsible for engagement with shareholders.